-Whether you’re drawn in by spectacular scenery, relish the challenge of serious mountain climbs or just want a more active and interesting way to explore the country, our cycling trips in Italy are for you.
+Whether you’re drawn in by spectacular scenery, relish the challenge of serious mountain climbs or just want a more active and interesting way to explore the country, our cycling holidays in Italy are for you.
 Holidaymakers may flock to the country for its sunny climes, but you’ll be surprised how quickly you can escape the crowds on two wheels.

 Within minutes, you could be cycling Tuscany’s serene countryside, delving deep into the fascinating history of the heel of Italy, or exploring the culinary identity of the dramatic Amalfi Coast.
 Away from the mainland, Sicily boasts miles upon miles of beautiful routes that weave through charming towns, quaint villages and UNESCO World Heritage Sites.
 From famed food markets to cultural landmarks, you’re never far from an intriguing pit-stop on one of our Italy cycling holidays.